preinh/oq-eqcatalogue-tool/docs/source/dev/modules.rst

 1. create and access a database with the earthquake events;
 2. import event data into a the database;
 3. perform the homogenisation of different magnitude scale values and plot the results.
+4. perform the harmonisation of measure by converting to the desired scales.

-Task 1, 2, 3 are handled by :mod:`~eqcatalogue.models`,
+Task 1, 2, 3, 4 are handled by :mod:`~eqcatalogue.models`,
 :mod:`~eqcatalogue.importers.isf_bulletin` and
-:mod:`~eqcatalogue.homogeniser`, respectively.
+:mod:`~eqcatalogue.homogeniser`, :mod:`~eqcatalogue.harmoniser`, respectively.

 Homogeniser (:mod:`eqcatalogue.homogeniser`)
 ------------------------------------------------------------------------------